When To See An Audiologist About Tinnitus

 By: Sara Young, AuD, CCC-A

-There are medications that can cause or worsen tinnitus; some the medications on the list include some antibiotics, cancer medications, diuretics, aspirin, and some antidepressants.
+There are medications that can cause or worsen tinnitus; some of the medications on the list include some antibiotics, and some cancer medications that may be effective at treating tinnitus.

 It is important to find out the underlying condition causing your tinnitus.
-If you experience the following tinnitus symptoms, you should see an otolaryngologist (ENT doctor) and audiologist:
+If you experience the following tinnitus symptoms, you should see an otolaryngologist (ear nose and throat doctor) and audiologist:

 • When the tinnitus is only in one ear